allebb/conductor/README.md

 #### ```conductor destroy {app name}```

 Will remove the application from the server, removes the Nginx configuration for this application and will also drop the MySQL database and MySQL user (if present), this command basically removes the named application and immediately stops serving the content.

+#### ```conductor showkey {app name}```

+Prints the application's SSH deployment public key again, so it can be copied into GitHub or another deployment platform after the original application setup output has gone.

 #### ```conductor enable {app name}``` / ```conductor disable {app name}```